 For persistent pain and the failure of conservative treatments, surgical intervention is necessary.
 A 2018 Cochrane review was not able to support vertebroplasty for treating acute to subacute osteoporotic vertebral fractures.
 However, several large clinical studies followed for at least 12 months have concluded that mortality rates following vertebral column fractures are significantly higher for patients treated conservatively versus vertebroplasty and balloon kyphoplasty, while only one study concluded no difference.

-Vertebroplasty is usually an outpatient procedure that takes one to two hours where under guided imaging, a needle get inserted into the vertebral body and cement is injected.
+Vertebroplasty is usually an outpatient procedure that takes one to two hours where under guided imaging, a needle gets inserted into the vertebral body, and cement is injected.
 This cement hardens quickly and stabilizes the fracture.
 Kyphoplasty is a very similar procedure, but in this case, a balloon is used to expand the vertebral body before injecting the cement.